Scandotcom/frontend-challenge/README.md

 The challenge is to build a front-end for this project that allows a user to save their favorite places and display them on a map.
 A user should be able to add places to their list by choosing a location somehow and/or interacting with a form of some type.

-A map should be rendered that display their saved places and updates as they add/remove places.
+A simple map should be rendered that display their saved places and updates as they add/remove places.

 The UI should be built using React that is rendered as part of this application.
 A barebones page has been added at `pages/index.tsx`.

-An http API is provided to allow persisting, updating, deleting and retrieving places.
+An HTTP API is provided to allow persisting, updating, deleting and retrieving places.
 See the API section below.

-## What are we looking for

-- Working code that fulfulls the brief
-- Clean, well-organised component structure that follows React principles and best practices.
-- Attention to accessibilty and semantic markup.
-- Appropriate testing to give confidence the UI works as intended.
-- Simplicity: We value simplicity as an architectural virtue and a development practice.
-Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
-- Self-explanatory code.
-An unfamiliar developer should be able to figure out what's going on without the need for huge comments.
-- Some consideration of errors and edge cases, although we don't expect every case to be covered, given the time constraints.

-It is expected that around 2-4 hours are to be spent on this task.
+It is expected that around **2-4** hours** are to be spent on this task.

 ## Deliverables

 Clone or download this repository and follow the instructions below to get started.

 Add your frontend code, starting from `pages/index.tsx` (see [Next routing docs][next-routing]).
-You should aim to commit as you go and follow good git practices (small commits, well thought-out commit messages, etc).

 Send the project with your additions to us as a zip file or [git bundle][git-bundle].
 Please do not publish it in a public Github repo (or equivalent) or submit a PR to this repo.

-Include a document explaining your approach and any decisions you made as well as any additional requirements and/or commands needed to run the project.
+Optionally include a document explaining your approach and any decisions you made as well as any additional requirements and/or commands needed to run the project.

 ## Getting Started